-In a nutshell, medical insurance for foreigners here in Singapore can be cancelled anytime.
+The main thing is medical insurance can be cancelled anytime.

 So go ahead, get coverage before anything major happens!

 If I am buying in Singapore now, what if I am hospitalized outside of Singapore?

 The Singapore shield plans that are offered to foreigners are mainly for inpatient in Singapore.

 Only in emergencies can the plan reimburse for bills incurred outside of Singapore.